cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 <a class="embedly-card" data-card-controls="0" href="https://chechiliu.home.blog/">Jack's blog</a>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 Jack, your steak looks like a prefect medium-rare! nice job.
 Your burger looks great too.
-Thanks for your clear description of your process and some of the challenges you' have faced.
+Thanks for your clear description of your process and some of the challenges you have faced.

 ---